FractalVisionz/FractalVisions/README.md

 ### Hi there 👋

+Our Mission Statement

+Support our mission.
+We help build a strong foundation for each artist tto continue creating their work.
+Every archival printed product is made locally here in Fort Collins, Colorado and shipped directly to the customer.

+Our Long Term Vision

+Clairvoyant Alliance consists of a vision shared with other artists in the community.
+Creating a unique opportunity for those who wish to share the message behind their artwork.
+Together we share our visions with others.

 <!--
 **ClairvoyantAlliance/ClairvoyantAlliance** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.